 Every service you create automatically receives a stable DNS name.
 A pod can use this DNS name to connect to the service.
 The DNS system resolves the name to the service’s stable ClusterIP address.
 This process ensures reliable communication even when individual pod IPs change.

-• Ingress: The standard Kubernetes resource for managing external access to services, typically for HTTP and HTTPS traffic.
+Ingress: The standard Kubernetes resource for managing external access to services, typically for HTTP and HTTPS traffic.

-• Route object: A resource that provides the same functionality as Ingress but includes additional features like more advanced TLS termination options and traffic splitting.
+Route object: A resource that provides the same functionality as Ingress but includes additional features like more advanced TLS termination options and traffic splitting.
 Route objects are specific to OKD.

-A Load Balancer provides a single, highly available IP address for directing traffic to your cluster.
-It typically runs outside the cluster on a cloud provider or using MetalLB on bare-metal infrastructure and distributes incoming requests across multiple nodes that are running the Ingress Controller.
+A load balancer provides a single, highly available IP address for directing traffic to your cluster.
+A load balancer typically runs outside the cluster on a cloud provider or can use MetalLB on bare-metal infrastructure to distribute incoming requests across multiple nodes that are running the Ingress Controller.
+This prevents any single node from becoming a bottleneck or a point of failure to ensure that your applications remain accessible.

 Egress refers to outbound traffic that originates from a pod inside the cluster and is destined for an external system.
 OKD provides several mechanisms to manage this: